-The following summary is based on the assumption that the Issuer meets certain conditions which are imposed by the Income Tax Act on the Issuer in order for the Issuer to qualify as a "mortgage investment corporation" thereunder.
+The following summary is based on the assumption that the Issuer meets certain requirements under the Income Tax Act in order to qualify as a "mortgage investment corporation" thereunder.
 If the Issuer were not to qualify as a "mortgage investment corporation" at any time, the income tax considerations would be materially different from those described below.